College of Humanities & Behavioral Sciences

 What kind of job will this master’s degree qualify me for?

-Graduates of our program work in public relations, corporate training, management, sales, college teaching, and a variety of other occupations.
+Graduates of our program work in public relations, strategic communications, corporate training, management, sales, college teaching, and a variety of other occupations.

 What kind of financial assistance is available for graduate students?

-Graduate students are able to apply for financial aid.
-Our program offers assistantships, which require you to work a required number of hours in exchange for a tuition reimbursement and a monthly stipend.
+Graduate students can apply for financial aid.
+Our program offers various assistantships, which require you to work a required number of hours in exchange for a tuition reimbursement and/or a monthly stipend.

-- Graduate Assistant - The student assists professors with research.
+- Graduate Research Fellow - The student assists professors with research-related projects.

 - Graduate Teaching Assistant - The student learns to teach college level communication courses by shadowing a professor and attending weekly meetings.
 At the end of one full year, the student becomes a Graduate Teaching Fellow.